rickyah/ini-parser/README.md

 parser.WriteFile("Configuration.ini", data);
 ```

+See the (wiki)[https://github.com/rickyah/ini-parser/wiki] for a larger explanation.

+## Contributing

+Do you have an idea to improve this library, or did you happen to run into a bug.
+Please share your idea or the bug you found in the issues page, or even better: feel free to fork and (contribute)[https://github.com/rickyah/ini-parser/wiki/Contributing] to this project!

 ## Coming Soon -- Version 2.0!

 Since the INI format isn't really a "standard", this version introduces a simpler way to customize INI parsing: